jkairinou/Currency-Exchange/README.md

 ## CSV File Format

-The `exchange_rates.csv` file should adhere to the following format:
+A `exchange_rates.csv` is contained in the project with the following format:

 1. **Date**: Date in the format `dd-MM-yyyy`.
 2. **Base Currency**: The base currency code.